-Someone who is asexual experiences little to no sexual attraction or desire for sexual contact.
-This orientation runs the spectrum in terms of how folks experience being asexual.
+Nearly everyone is assigned a sex at their birth, based on whether they have a Someone who is asexual doesn't experience sexual attraction and/or doesn't desire sexual contact.
 Asexuals may also use shorthand like "Ace" to describe their sexual orientation.
 An asexual person can be straight, gay, bisexual or queer because sexual attraction is only one kind of attraction.